thejeffersoncase/thejeffersoncase/index.markdown

 - The notebook case in your choice of small or large
 - A primary deerskin lace "strap" to hold everything in place
 - A deerskin lace bookmark (additional bookmarks can also be purchased as part of your order (I use a total of 3 in my daily carry))
-- A "buckle strap" with a buckle in the finish of your choice to make sure the case remains closed when you _buckle the buckle._
+- A "buckle strap" with a buckle (or button-stud) in the finish of your choice (some options [here](https://strathmereleather.b-cdn.net/A.%20M.%20Aiken%20Strathmere%20Leather%20-%20Hardware%20Options.jpg)) to make sure the case remains closed when you _buckle the buckle._
+- A few rubber bands which can be used for adding additional notebooks/inserts (instructions [here](/instructions.html) if needed).

 ### Materials
 - 100% vegetable tan leather
 - Deerskin lace (main notebook strap and included bookmark)
-- hardware finish of your choice (which will be finalized once your order has been placed)
+- hardware style and finish of your choice (which will be finalized once your order has been placed)

 ### Measurements